-The Harnessing Data Science for Health Discovery and Innovation program proposes five initiatives to accomplish its goal:
+The Harnessing Data Science for Health Discovery and Innovation in Africa program is made up of five initiatives that are working synergistically to accomplish the program's goals:

 - Research Hubs: Advance and demonstrate feasibility of data science research and innovation to improve health in Africa